fabiofelix/OceanNetworks/README.md

 #

 This tool is a simple interface to search/download files from [Ocean Networks](https://www.oceannetworks.ca/).
-We are using its API, but currently owners made available a second version of the [API](https://wiki.oceannetworks.ca/display/O2A/Oceans+2.0+API+Home)
+We are using its API, but currently, owners made available a second version of the [API](https://wiki.oceannetworks.ca/display/O2A/Oceans+2.0+API+Home)

 ## Getting Started

-Install some web server (such as apache, nginx, etc.) and put the files inside the directory structure.
+Install some web server (such as Apache, Nginx, etc.) and put the files inside the directory structure.
-In some servers, such as apache, you should edit the configuration file to allow scripts to have more time to response (e.g., max_execution_time and max_input_time in php.ini).
+In some servers, such as Apache, you should edit the configuration file to allow scripts to have more time to respond (e.g., max_execution_time and max_input_time in php.ini).

 ## How does it work?

-When the page is ready, the sation list is loaded.
+When the page is ready, the station list is loaded.
-The user can selection some station in the left list, define a period, inform which data to download (spectrogram or recording+spectogram) and define a filter.
+The user can select some station in the left list, define a period, inform which data to download (spectrogram or recording+spectogram) and define a filter.
-That filter is applied to spectrograms when one select the *Recording* option to reduce the data amount downloaded and improve time consuming.
+That filter is applied to spectrograms when one selects the *Recording* option to reduce the data amount downloaded and improve time-consuming.

 When selecting a color channel (red, blue, or green), each pixel value will be mapped to